 Since our ladder had to be steeper than ideal, it was important to secure it firmly at the top.
 We considered the idea of buying fancy library ladder attachments.
 Or making our own hook and rail system using pipes.
 In the end, we decided that both options were too bulky for our tiny space.
 We didn’t need to move the ladder side to side, we just needed to be able to secure it in place.

 Securing with Pegs

 The easiest solution was to attach the ladder to a peg that could be slotted into a hole in the loft floor.
 Then the ladder would be securely slotted in place, and if we wanted to remove it, we would just need to lift it out of the slots.

 Here’s how we set up the peg and slot system.

 - Brad added a block to the top of the ladder.
 It took a few guesses to get the angle exactly right.
 The easiest way would have been to repeat the process used for cutting the feet of the ladder.
 With the ladder in place, set your block on the floor of the loft and trace the angle you need to cut in order for the block to sit flush with the ladder side supports and the floor of the loft.
 (Instead, Brad got all caught up in calculating angles and doing math that wasn’t exactly successful… but we were pretty worn out after a summer of camping while building).

 - Attach the support blocks to the ladder side support with two screws.

-- Add a hanger bolt (affiliate link) to the bottom of the support blogs.
+- Add a hanger bolt to the bottom of the support blocks.

 - Drill holes in the floor of the loft to match the position of the pegs.
 This was probably the hardest part because it was hard to lift the ladder in place with the pegs sticking out and correctly guess the location of the pegs when the ladder was properly in place.
 We didn’t get it right the first time, but luckily we just needed to expand our holes slightly.